mahozad/wavy-slider/README.md

 // ...
 ```

-If your app includes targets that are not supported by the library,
+If you have targets that are not supported by the library,
 add the library separately to each supported target:

 ```kotlin